ARMmaster17/HIVEbook/Part1/part_1_an_introduction_to_hive.md

-## 1.3 Installing the HIVE environment
-At this point, you should have at least two eliglbe nodes on a wired network of some kind.
-For each node, you will need to install the HIVE engine service, for this you have a few options.

-### 1.3.1 Download files
-You will need to aquire the files for HIVE.
-The free version comes in either a .zip or .tar.gz compressed file.
-Purchasing the enterprise version also gives the option of a .iso file that can be burned to a CD, DVD, or USB storage device.
-From there you will need to copy all files to a folder on your computer where an administrator can run the program.
-Copying the files to a RAID-enabled SAN may be desirable for large-scale deployment.

-### 1.3.2 Compile from source
-This option is only available for trial purposes or organizations with an enterprise license.
-You will need Visual Studio 2013.
-This will be covered later in this part of the book.
-Keep in mind that directly modifying the HIVE engine is a violation of the license agreement.

-### 1.3.4 Deploy from MSI
-At this time, there is no official MSI package available.
-If you have the tools to create MSI packages, you can deploy HIVE on all computers on the network using pre-built setting files.
-It is also possible to deploy batch scripts alongside the setup files to create settings files specific to each node.

 ## 1.4 Setting up HIVE
 For the remainder of the book, the directory where you installed HIVE will be called the *Application Root*.
 It will also be represented by the *./* in file names.
 It is important at this point that you verify that at least the system administrator has read/write/execute rights to the *Application Root* and its contents.